Dhebug/Encounter/public/pc/tools/osdk/main/Osdk/_final_/Oricutron/ReadMe.txt

 Here are all the options:

   -m / --machine     = Specify machine type.
 Valid types are:

                        "atmos" or "a" for Oric atmos
                        "oric1" or "1" for Oric-1
                        "o16k" for Oric-1 16k
                        "telestrat" or "t" for Telestrat
                        "pravetz", "pravetz8d" or "p" for Pravetz 8D

   -d / --disk        = Specify a disk image to use in drive 0 -t / --tape        = Specify a tape image to use
   -k / --drive       = Specify a disk drive controller.
 Valid types are:

                        "microdisc" or "m" for Microdisc
                        "jasmin" or "j" for Jasmin

   -s / --symbols     = Load symbols from a file
   -f / --fullscreen  = Run oricutron fullscreen
   -w / --window      = Run oricutron in a window
   -R / --rendermode  = Render mode.
 Valid modes are:

                        "soft" for software rendering
                        "opengl" for OpenGL

   -b / --debug       = Start oricutron in the debugger -r / --breakpoint  = Set a breakpoint
   -h / --help        = Print command line help and quit

+  --turbotape on|off = Enable or disable turbotape --lightpen on|off  = Enable or disable lightpen --vsynchack on|off = Enable or disable VSync hack --scanlines on|off = Enable or disable scanline simulation

+NOTE: If you are not sure what machine or drive type is required for a disk or tape image, just pass the filename without any options and Oricutron will try and autodetect for you.

 Examples:

+oricutron tapes/tape_image.tap
+oricutron disks/disk_image.dsk
 oricutron --machine atmos --tape "tape files/foo.tap" --symbols "my files/symbols" oricutron -m1 -tBUILD/foo.tap -sBUILD/symbols -b
-oricutron --drive microdisc --disk demos/barbitoric.dsk --fullscreen oricutron -ddemos/barbitoric.dsk -f
+oricutron --drive microdisc --disk demos/barbitoric.dsk --fullscreen oricutron -ddemos/barbitoric.dsk -f oricutron --turbotape off tapes/hobbit.tap